slimykat/midware_WinS/README.md

 # midware_WinS
-midware_WinS is a midware service designed to connect Osprey and powershell from a remote Windows Server.
+midware_WinS is a midware service that can connect Osprey AIPOs and powershell from a remote Windows Server.

 ## Components
 - midware_WinS/